 development.
 She’s worked on farms large and small, for non-profits, for different tribal organizations, research groups and for many small business owners.
 She moved to Iowa almost 5 years ago to attend graduate school at ISU where her graduate research focused on food sovereignty within the Oneida Nation Reservation Community.

 Her absolute favorite part of our food and farm system is farm work and farm-based education.
 As part of MFSI, in 2013, their team launched Red Earth Gardens, a 40-acre soon-to-be certified organic produce farm.
-Building off a successful second season in 2014, the farm is planning for a permaculture orchard in 2016, and in the meantime are exploring options for value-added products like dried soup mixes and heirloom dry beans using farm produce.
+Building off their success, the farm is planning for a permaculture orchard, and in the meantime are exploring options for value-added products like dried soup mixes and heirloom dry beans using farm produce.
 Above all, the farm works to make affordable, fresh fruits and vegetables available to the Meskwaki community and region.